Chunkys0up7/MCP/docs/Tasks_27th_May.md

 **Check-in (29 May):**
 - Dashboard now includes a quick access toolbar and a system health widget.
 Proceeding to Execution Monitor improvements next.

+**Check-in (29 May):**
+- Execution Monitor improvements complete: real-time panels scaffolded, WebSocket live updates confirmed, and all panels have feedback states.
+Proceeding to responsiveness and onboarding/empty state audit next.

+- [x] Workflow Builder: Now fully responsive (Palette, Canvas, PropertiesPanel stack on mobile) and includes a top-level onboarding tip for new users.
+  - Next: Review Dashboard, Marketplace, and Execution Monitor for responsiveness and onboarding/empty state improvements.

+**Check-in (29 May):**
+- Workflow Builder is now responsive and user-friendly for new users.
+Proceeding to Dashboard, Marketplace, and Execution Monitor next.

+- [x] Dashboard: Now fully responsive (cards and sections stack on mobile) and includes a top-level onboarding tip for new users.
+  - Next: Review Marketplace and Execution Monitor for responsiveness and onboarding/empty state improvements.

+**Check-in (29 May):**
+- Dashboard is now responsive and user-friendly for new users.
+Proceeding to Marketplace and Execution Monitor next.

+- [x] Marketplace: Now fully responsive (cards and filters stack on mobile) and includes a top-level onboarding tip for new users.
+  - Next: Review Execution Monitor for responsiveness and onboarding/empty state improvements.

+**Check-in (29 May):**
+- Marketplace is now responsive and user-friendly for new users.
+Proceeding to Execution Monitor next.

+- [x] Execution Monitor: Now fully responsive and includes a top-level onboarding tip for new users.
+  - All panels have clear onboarding/empty state messaging.
+  - All major screens are now responsive and user-friendly.
+  - Next: Return to theme linter errors and resolve remaining issues.

+**Check-in (29 May):**
+- Execution Monitor is now responsive and user-friendly for new users.
+All major screens are now complete for responsiveness and onboarding/empty states.
+Returning to theme linter errors next.

+---

+## Linter & TypeScript Issues (30 May)

+**Current outstanding issues (to be fixed next):**
+- Possible undefined access: `'selectedError.retryCount' is possibly 'undefined'` in `ErrorPanel.tsx`
+- Unused variable/import warnings in:
+  - `ErrorPanel.tsx` (`Divider`)
+  - `ComponentDetailView.tsx` (`idx`)
+  - `performanceMonitoringService.ts` (all imports, `stats`)
+  - `QuickAccessToolbar.tsx` (`Stack`)
+  - `PersonalizedFeedScreen.tsx` (`Button`)
+  - `ExecutionMonitorScreen.tsx` (`setIsLoading`, `setError`)
+  - `MarketplaceScreen.tsx` (`setIsLoading`, `setError`)
+  - `Canvas.tsx` (`fitView`, `showError`)
+  - `WorkflowBuilderScreen.tsx` (`setIsLoading`, `setError`, `wf`)
+  - `PropertiesPanel.tsx` (`useChainStore`)

+**Next Steps:**
+- Commit and push current state for traceability.
+- Systematically fix all linter/TypeScript errors and warnings above.
+- Re-run linter and TypeScript checks to ensure a clean state.
+- Document completion and proceed to next UI/UX/accessibility tasks.

 ---